What to Do if Your Dog Eats a Chicken Bone

 The best way to protect your dog is to prevent them from eating bones in the first place.
 So, always be aware of what they're scavenging when you're outside and keep an eye on them when they're around food.

-Take some of the stress out of doggy dining mishaps with Accident & Illness Coverage from AKC Pet Insurance (underwritten by Independence American Insurance Company).
+Take some of the stress out of doggy dining mishaps with Accident & Illness Coverage for dogs from AKC Pet Insurance (underwritten by Independence American Insurance Company).
 Our dog pet insurance plans are designed to be there when you need them, allowing you to focus more on the health of your pet and less on costly veterinary bills.
-Click here for a quote today!